WorldHistoricalGazetteer/recogito-whg-widget/README.md

 ![Creating new places by drawing shapes on the map](screenshot-03.jpg "Screenshot 3: Creating new places")

 ## Online demos:

+**NOTE:** The place creation function of these working demos writes to a WHG dataset 'geotagging'.
+To view the contents of that dataset on the WHG site, you must be added as a "collaborator."
+The API on the World Historical Gazetteer site that enables this functionality is in beta.
+Please email karl [at] kgeographer.org to request enabling read access in the GUI, or to request full use permissions of the remote API.

 - [Text annotation with RecogitoJS](https://worldhistoricalgazetteer.github.io/recogito-whg-widget/)
 - [Image annotation with Annotorious](https://worldhistoricalgazetteer.github.io/recogito-whg-widget/annotorious.html)